jnwltr/swagger-angular-generator/README.md

 export class YourModule {}
 ```

-- The generated module looks like this:
+- the generated module looks like this
 ```typescript
 @NgModule({
   imports: [